oofem/oofem.github.io/_posts/2025-02-02-mpm-incompressible-elasticity-up-formulation.md

 ```
+The complete input deck can be found in [tests/mpm/cook4.in](https://raw.githubusercontent.com/oofem/oofem/refs/heads/mpm2/tests/mpm/cook4.in) file.

+Note: At the time of writing, the oofem version from mpm2 branch is required to run the example.

 To illustrate the convergence, sequence of uniform meshes of the plate is considered,
  starting from a mesh consisting 2x2 elements and proceeding by uniform refinement.